cuplsensor/cuplbackend/docs/specification/index.rst

 It is vital that open endpoints prevent hoodlums from filling the database with rubbish.
 That is why nearly all of them are read-only (a.k.a.
 GET) requests.
 An exception is the POST captures endpoint, but its openness is deceptive.
-A new capture will not be created unless the POSTed data has originated from a registered box.
+A new capture will not be created unless the POSTed data has originated from a registered tag.

 User Authentication Endpoints
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Some resources on PSWebApp are user-specific.
-An example is /boxviews.
+An example is /tagviews.

-1. Registered-user Ruth receives a link to a box on WhatsApp.
+1. Registered-user Ruth receives a link to a tag on WhatsApp.
-   The message is from Grandma, who put the box in her fridge.
+   The message is from Grandma, who put the tag in her fridge.
-2. Ruth follows the link and lands on the <<box page>>.
+2. Ruth follows the link and lands on the <<tag page>>.
 She logs in.
-3. The frontend makes a POST request to the /boxviews endpoint to log that user Ruth has viewed this box.
+3. The frontend makes a POST request to the /tagviews endpoint to log that user Ruth has viewed this tag.
 4. Ruth is intrigued that the temperature of Grandma's fridge is sometimes getting to 5 degrees C.
 5. *Three weeks later*
 6. Ruth's Grandma tells her to take another look at the sensor online.
 It got up to 10 degrees yesterday and
    the milk has gone lumpy.
 7. Ruth logs into the frontend and lands on the <<user page>>.
-She cannot remember the serial of Grandma's box
+She cannot remember the serial of Grandma's tag
    and scrolling up on WhatsApp is too much work.
-8. The frontend makes GET requests to the /boxviews endpoint and obtains a list of recently viewed boxes
+8. The frontend makes GET requests to the /tagviews endpoint and obtains a list of recently viewed tags
    and when they were viewed.
-9. Ruth selects the box she viewed "3 weeks ago".
+9. Ruth selects the tag she viewed "3 weeks ago".
 10. Ruth agrees that Grandma should buy a new fridge.

 Capture Required Endpoints